kenoss/jumar/README.md

 (define-key global-map (kbd "C-,")     'jumar-dwin-jump-backward) (define-key global-map (kbd "C-.")     'jumar-dwin-jump-forward) (define-key global-map (kbd "C-x C-'") 'helm-jumar-dwin-jumarkers)

+;; As you need.
+Advise jump commands, like `find-tag' and `gtags-find-tag', ;; to add jumarker before/after jump.
+(jumar-dwin-advise-jump-command-to-add-jumarker 'find-tag)
+; (jumar-dwin-advise-jump-command-to-add-jumarker 'elisp-slime-nav-find-elisp-thing-at-point)
 ```

 For the first time, reload `.emacs` (or restart Emacs) and evaluate the following: